apigee/api-platform-samples/sample-proxies/oauth-login-app/README.md

 To test, run `$ sh invoke.sh`

 This API proxy provides a sample login app to demonstrate the interaction between the Apigee API Platform OAuth infrastructure and a third-party login app.

-### Web-Server flow:
+### Authorization code grant type (web server) flow:

+>**Important:** This example is for demonstration only and primarily shows how to call token endpoints for this grant type.
+It does not represent a best practice with respect to the implementation/integration of a login app into this flow and should not be used as a model for production purposes.
+For a full, working sample that does represent best practices, see the [./sample-proxies/oauth-advanced](https://github.com/apigee/api-platform-samples/tree/master/sample-proxies/oauth-advanced) sample.

 1. Authorization Request:
 `https://$org-$env.$api_domain/oauth/authorize?response_type=code&client_id=$consumerkey&redirect_uri=$callback&scope=READ&state=foobar`